twstokes/beamng/remote/README.md

-### To run:
+### To remotely control:

 1. Start BeamNG
 2. Allow remotes to control the game (make sure firewall allows incoming connections)
-3. Enable gauge data to be sent out (optional in the menus)
-4. Get the ID (generated on startup) from the QR code, update Python scripts with this ID (this may be appended to the App Store URL after the URL fragment)
+3. Get the ID (generated on startup, this may be appended to the App Store URL after the URL fragment)
-5. Run `control.py`
+4. Run `control.py`

+### To view OutGauge data:
+1. Enable OutGauge in the game UI
+2. Point to the machine running the listener
-6. Run `listen.py` for gauge data
+3. Run `websocket.py` to listen for data and send it over the websocket

-#### Todo:

-1. Handle incoming data
-2. Convert to Go?
+4. Run `yarn start` in the `dashboard` directory

 #### Notes:

 - Data is all UDP.
 If control data isn't sent in a certain amount of time, the game will timeout and the controller will disconnect.
 You have to reestablish the connection again to restart.
 - IDs are sent with the packets, can be used for lag detection / compensation

+#### TODO:

+- ~~Add turbo support~~ Done
+- G force telemetry

 #### Issues:

-- No telemetry data
 - ~~If the main window loses focus, it doesn't accept input~~ This is a menu setting!